nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

    These are in the `guitests` package.

 2. **Non-GUI Tests** - These are tests not involving the GUI.
 They include,
-    1. _Unit tests_ targeting the lowest level methods/classes. <br>
+    1. **Unit tests** - targeting the lowest level methods/classes.
       e.g. `seedu.todo.commons.UrlUtilTest`
-    2. _Integration tests_ that are checking the integration of multiple code units (those code units are assumed to be working).<br>
+    2. **Integration tests** - that are checking the integration of multiple code units (those code units are assumed to be working).
       e.g. `seedu.todo.storage.StorageManagerTest`
     3. Hybrids of unit and integration tests.
-These test are checking multiple code units as well as how the are connected together.<br>
+These test are checking multiple code units as well as how the are connected together.
       e.g. `seedu.todo.logic.LogicManagerTest`

 ### Headless GUI Testing